vinhngx/aiperf/docs/cli_options.md

 Use the legacy 'max_tokens' field instead of 'max_completion_tokens' in request payloads.
 The OpenAI API now prefers 'max_completion_tokens', but some older APIs or implementations may require 'max_tokens'.

+#### `--use-server-token-count`

+Use server-reported token counts from API usage fields instead of client-side tokenization.
+When enabled, tokenizers are still loaded (needed for dataset generation) but tokenizer.encode() is not called for computing metrics.
+Token count fields will be None if the server does not provide usage information.
+For OpenAI-compatible streaming endpoints (chat/completions), stream_options.include_usage is automatically configured when this flag is enabled.

 ## Input Options

 #### `--extra-inputs` `<list>`